seregazhuk/seregazhuk.github.io_old/_posts/2016-05-02-php-liskov.md

 ### Rule 1.
 Input parameters.
 This rule is about the parameters of the overriding methods.
 The number of the input parameters in child class' method  *should be the same or more than* the number of the input parameters in the parent's method.
-And ofcourse acording to the number of parameters we should pay attention on their data types.
+And ofcourse according to the number of parameters we should pay attention on their data types.
 These types *should be the same or more generic* than the types of the parent's method paremeters.
 May be it sounds a bit complex, let's see an example.